Master brightness — cinematic build

 Scriabin's clavier à lumières

-In 1910, composer Alexander Scriabin performed his symphony Prometheus with a keyboard instrument that projected coloured light in sync with the music — a clavier à lumières, a light keyboard.
+In 1910, composer Alexander Scriabin performed his symphony Prometheus with a keyboard instrument that projected coloured light in sync with the music.
 He was a synesthete who heard colour in sound.
 UKIYO LIVE extends his system: each chord quality carries an emotional temperature.
-Major chords are warm and saturated.
+Major chords are warm.
 Minor chords cool and shift blue.
-Dominant seventh burns orange with tension.
+Dominant seventh burns orange.
 Diminished goes near-black.

 The synesthesia engine

 These two systems combine into a single formula.
 The root note sets the hue from Newton's wheel.
 The chord quality sets the emotional temperature from Scriabin's mapping.
-Extensions — 9th, 11th, 13th — add luminosity, like adding air to the colour.
-The ocean you see above is not a preset — every colour is computed live from whatever chord is being played.
+Extensions — 9th, 11th, 13th — add luminosity.
+Every colour is computed live from whatever chord is being played.
 The waves, the sky, the foam, the particle bursts — all derived from the harmony in real time.

-UKIYO LIVE is built as a set of visual worlds, each one a chapter.
-The wave engine above is the Sea — Hokusai's Great Wave, alive with woodblock colour bands and foam talons that grow with the bass.
-The mountain scene below is the Land — a teaser of the next chapter, where pulse rings breathe out from hollow rock faces in sync with the same chord colours.
-Each world is driven by the same engine, the same heartbeat, the same musical theory.
+UKIYO LIVE is built as four visual worlds — each one a chapter in the same journey.
+The wave engine is the Sea.
+The mountain is the Land.
+The plasma surface is Space — the universe before the wave arrives.
+The village is the destination.
+Each world is driven by the same engine, the same chord colour system, the same heartbeat.
 Nature is the theme.
 The soul is the destination.